robotology/yarp/src/devices/usbCamera/README.md

 yarp conf
 ```

-modify the file given from previous command as follow:
+modify the file given from the previous command as follow:
-add to the empty file:`10.0.0.1 10000`
+add to the empty file:`10.0.0.1 10000`.
+Then:

 ```
-cd <where ini file are stored>
+cd <where UltraPython .ini file is stored>
 yarpdev --from ultra.ini
 ```